dalbay/Express_Tutorial/README.md

 <br/>

-#### Implementing the "Users" Routes
+## Implementing Routes - for the "Users"
-In this application, we will implement routes for user rescourse; user accounts, user roles
+In this application, we will implement routes for user rescourse; user accounts, user roles...
+To do so,
+- add the routes,
-To do so, add the routes, the responses for the get/post/... requests, and the functions for these request methods.
+- add the responses for the get/post/... requests,
+- and the functions for these request methods.

 ```JavaScript
 // add the routes